vaporif/skybox-builder-rs/README.md

+# Skybox Merger

-# Simple console app to merge skybox tiles into a single skybox image
+Simple console app to merge skybox tiles into a single skybox image